programmer90000/ai-templates/information-to-provide.md

 **Give the AI multiple examples of the output I am expecting** - Don't just tell the AI what the format of the output should be.
 Give it examples of the output

 **Tell the AI to first think about the answer** - Tell the AI that before answering, it should think about the answer.
-Tell the AI that the thinking steps should be written inside the main answer, but should be done before answering
+Tell the AI that the thinking steps should be written inside the main answer, but should be done before answering.
+Tell the AI that while thinking, it should rate it's thinking on a scale of 1-10, and the final answer should be a high rated answer